CACI-International/ergo/ergo/README.md

     which may be confusing.
 * Add `dir.ergo` functionality that is preferred to `workspace.ergo` when searching, and doesn't exclude the prelude?
+* Support using ancestor `workspace.ergo` as root of the storage directory.